Great Barrier Reef FAQ's

 Also please note they do not have the fortunate situation of medicines and emergency procedures in place like Australia does.

 Oh and another thing to note when swimming anywhere else in Australia be aware of sharks and again Australia is not the only place in the world to have sharks surrounding its country.

 Swimming anywhere else in the world is the same as swimming on the Great Barrier Reef, just dress for the elements.

 Q: I’m travelling with young children; are there any half day or full day Great Barrier Reef tours suitable for us from Cairns?

 A: Yes!
 There are several tours that operate half day and full day reef tours that are great for families with babies or young children it all just depends on their ages and capabilities and it is always best to call us so we may get more information so we can give you the correct advice .

-Another boat that has varying ferry times to Green Island for both half day and full day reef tours are Great Adventures which is part of the multi award winning Quicksilver Group of Companies.
-This company also owns the leasehold on Green Island and you can stay overnight at the Eco Resort in a bit of luxury and privacy for the family.
+We can offer varying ferry times to Green Island for both the half day and full day Great Barrier Reef tours and you can even stay overnight at the Eco Resort in a bit of luxury and privacy for the family.

 Q: We have a young family staying in Port Douglas and wish to go to the reef what would you recommend?

 A: It all depends on the actual ages of your family as various day tours are designed to suit the various types of travellers.